jpartlow/kvm_automation_tooling/README.md

 ## Usage

+### Github Actions

+To use this module in Github Actions, use [nested_vms].

+### Local Development

+The module is also helpful for generating sets of kvm test clusters for local development.

 Note: build-essential and libvirt-dev must be installed before the ruby-libvirt gem and other gems that compile native libraries will build.
 You may also need ruby-dev if you are using a system ruby package rather than say an rbenv ruby.

 If you are using an rbenv ruby, setup will look something like: